17 Trails... maps, reports, photos. Scroll down or click on links below:

 The trail runs along US 98 between SR 540 and SR 60.

 Gasparilla - Boca Grande Rail Trail - An early Florida rail-trail, it runs the length of Gasparilla Island.
 There are many access points to the beach.
 The town of Gasparilla features shops and restaurants.
 There is a fee to enter the island.
-(Trip report: Sept.
+(Reported: Sept.
 2011)